gerdb/tinnitus32/README.md

 ## Auto-tune
-The blue button on the STM32 discovery board starts the auto-tune procedure.
+The blue button on the STM32 discovery board starts the Auto-Tune procedure.

 ![auto tune button](pics/auto_tune.png "auto tune") You can also use an additional button and connect it to: